Cold-water Immersion, High Heat Sauna, Combination of Cold-water Immersion and High Heat Sauna

 Detailed description

 The study will enroll 45 military cadets from The Citadel Military College, randomized into three groups: Cold-Water Immersion (CWI), High Heat Sauna (HHS), and Combined (COM).
 Participants will undergo a 7-day baseline period followed by a 14-day intervention.
-Sleep architecture, glymphatic function, and psycho-affective health will be assessed using validated wearable devices and questionnaires.
-The study aims to identify intervention-specific improvements in sleep and glymphatic clearance.
+Sleep architecture and psychological-affective health will be assessed using validated wearable devices and questionnaires.
+The study aims to identify intervention-specific improvements in sleep and psychological health.

 Interventions